Apply for a place

 Firstly, as we all know Covid-19 restrictions mean schools and nurseries, whilst open, are not open as normal.
 We very much hope that September 2020 will be "business as usual" and all applications and admissions will be handled as such.
 This may not be the case, and if it isn't, we will be in touch with whatever alternative arrangements are going to be in place - but please still apply for your place.
 We rely on universal government funding for 15 hours of care to cover our costs - and we will hopefully still receive this even if the government dictates that we can't open.
 Of course, if we are allowed to open, we will.

 Secondly, you may not be aware that the nursery is currently managed by a voluntary management committee, made up of parent volunteers.
 Due to the difficulties of getting parents to be involved, the pressure on everyone's time, and the complexities of running a small business, the current committee are pursuing the management of nursery transferring over to Wheatfields Primary School.
 The school are extremely supportive of this idea and are working hard with the local authority to work towards this outcome.
 It is expected that nursery will become managed by the school during the Autumn Term of 2020 if all goes well.
 This will make no difference to the application you are making for a September 2020 start.
 If the school take over mid-year, as expected, all places will continue to be honoured for the 2020/21 academic year and the nursery will continue to run in a very similar same way.
 You will not need to "reapply" or transfer your child to a different provider.
-The provider will stay the same, but the owner will change.

 Finally, you might know that Burleigh Hill PreSchool, our neighbouring nursery located on the Wheatfields School site closed in July 2019.
 For the 2018/19 academic year we also posted a £17,000 loss with the charity commission and this ate into the majority of our reserves.
 To avoid going the same way as Burleigh Hill, we have had to implement some SIGNIFICANT CHANGES to the way we allocate nursery places in comparison to previous years.
 We are aware this may cause some significant difficulties for some families, but otherwise we could risk the nursery not being here at all in the near future.
 We are following a model many community and school-run nurseries have been following for some years: